ovanvincq/HARF-drawing/README.md

 ### Installation

 The application has been designed with MATLAB R2019a and its optimization toolbox.
-It can be launch directly from the source code: the main file is *HARF_drawing.mlapp*.
+It can be launched directly from the source code: the main file is *HARF_drawing.mlapp*.
 If you do not have this matlab version/toolbox, an installation file for windows 10 is provided in the release.

 ##### User manual